awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/serverless-aurora/README.md

 Now run the [client app](../../../../resources/clients/react/elwing/) to communicate with the "run_serverless_aurora" HTTP server.
 The [ReadMe](../../../../resources/clients/react/elwing/README.md) contains instructions for running the client web app.

-When both the client app and the HTTP server app are running, AWS resources can be manipulated from a web page.
+When both the client app and the HTTP server app are running, AWS resources can be manipulated from a webpage.
 The client app will appear in your web browser.
 Select "Item Tracker" in the webpage sidebar to open the webpage which communicates with the HTTP server.

 ## Delete the resources